henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 container allow users deploy a Kappa API server with full functionality that scales base on usage.

-In this guide, it will deploy an IrisClassifier BentoService to Azure Functions, make a prediction request to the deployment endpoint, and then delete the deployment.
+In this guide, it will deploy an IrisClassifier MyModel to Azure Functions, make a prediction request to the deployment endpoint, and then delete the deployment.
 It will also show how to start an remote GammaService with Azure credential for deploying to the Azure Functions.